Authorization Controller API

 Message types

 Messages sent between acquirers and issuers over card-network rails conform to the ISO 8583 standard.
 (The messages are in EBCDIC format, which does not support international character sets.)
 The standard defines message type indicators (MTIs), which specify the type of message being sent and indicate what kind of response is expected.
-MTIs are four-digit codes that are broken out as follows, with the values that are most likely to be included with Auth API webhooks:
+MTIs are four-digit codes that are broken out as follows, with the values that are most likely to be included in Auth API webhook payloads:

 • First digit — Version of ISO 8583 used